 One of the most noticeable things one will often encounter when walking into the rooms of recovery is the countless seemingly simple slogans plastered over the walls.
 While these may seem self-explanatory, they often have deeper meanings that are derived from recovery literature.

 They also often are steeped in a tradition of the thousands of men and women before us who found sobriety through recovery.
-The following list are some of the most common
+The following list contains our top favorite drug and alcohol recovery slogans-

 Faith without works is dead